LancelotP/satisfactory-map/packages/script/README.md

 * [playerpos](#playerpos) - Retrieves or updates players locations for a save file of Satisfactory
 	* [get](#get)
 	* [set](#set)
+* [extract](#extract) - Extracts differents objects into json files from a json-savefile of Satisfactory
 * [gensave](#gensave) - Allows you to generate multiple save files by linking players to each targets

 ## playerpos